rAzoR8/SPEAR/README.md

 * Missing keywords switch, continue and break
 * Ternary conditional operator? can not be overloaded in C++ (Use Select function instead!)

-Please read to accompanying paper 'Development of a C++/SPIR-V Shader-Runtime' and presentation slides from the Khronos Meetup for more information.
+Please read to accompanying paper [Development of a C++/SPIR-V Shader-Runtime](misc/Paper.pdf) and presentation [slides](misc/Slides.pdf) from the Khronos Meetup for more information.

-## Contributing

-The SPEAR project is maintained by Fabian Wahlster and hosted at https://github.com/razor8/SPEAR.

 ## Build